Pulsior/TheSettlersOfCatan/README.md

   - Turn system
   - Dice system
   - Automatically give appropriate resources to players
-  - Ability to save the game and continue when the server has been reload
+  - Ability to save the game and continue when the server has been restarted

 Planned features:
   - Ability to buy development cards